SoftUni-Internal/interactive-content/EN/00-Stack-and-Queues/05-Homework.md

 ### Output

-- Output a single value equal to the number of days after which no plants die.
+- Output a single value equal to the number of days after which no plants die

 ## Examples
 | **Input** | **Output** | **Comments** |